jeremybasolo/jb-slider/README.txt

 - height: Height of a pane.
 Default value is 300.
 - speed: Speed of transition (milliseconds).
 Default value is 500.
 - pagination: To add a pagination between previous and next links.
 Default value is false.
+- arrowControl: To add left and right arrow control.
+Default value is true.
 - autoPlayTime: If bigger than 0, it defines the time between each auto-sliding transition.
 No auto-sliding when set to 0.
 Default value is 0.